How we researched Chicago student transfer patterns

-Across the South and West sides, dozens of emptied neighborhood schools — most of which the city has yet to repurpose — stand out as a conspicuous reminder that African-American families are moving out of Chicago by the thousands.
+Across the South and West sides, dozens of emptied neighborhood schools — many of which the city has yet to repurpose — stand out as a conspicuous reminder that African-American families are moving out of Chicago by the thousands.

 After exploring the impact of the school closings issue in our yearlong series, Empty Schools, Empty Promises, the Reporter asked the natural follow-up question: What’s next for those students who left Chicago Public Schools?